PistonDevelopers/piston/learning materials/tutorial.md

 You are now ready for making a game in Rust!

-## Piston documentation

-Online version of the documentation: http://pistondevelopers.github.io/docs/piston/piston/

-There are links to online version of the dependencies documentation in [README](https://github.com/PistonDevelopers/piston/blob/master/README.md)

-### How to generate documentation

-The README.md in https://github.com/PistonDevelopers/piston-workspace tells you how to generate documentation.
-Follow these instructions to generate the documentation for all the projects in one go.

 ## How to build the examples

 1. Open the Terminal and navigate to the 'piston' project.